 Of course!
 If you already have a pot you’d like us to use, just bring it along with you.

-We advise that it's best to use a pot with drainage holes (such as a plastic growers pot) and then put this into an attractive outer container if you wish.
+We advise that it's best to use a pot with drainage holes (such as a plastic growers pot) and then put this into a more attractive decorative planter if you wish.
 This helps to avoid overwatering your plant.
 It's also best if your new pot is clean to avoid the spread of fungus or bacteria, and ideally two sizes bigger than the current pot.

 When is the best time to repot my plant?